uselesstechjunks/leetcode/docs/source/ml/basisexp.rst

 	* With real data, often not all the turns are utilised for the points in the interior regions.
 	* With no other constraints applied, polynomials of such higher degrees oscilate crazily towards the left/right extremes where the data density is usually low.
 	* Therefore, in those regions, it provides very poor generalisation of the model.
-	* The situation is often worsen if we move to higher dimensions, as the proportion of points around the exterior increases in higher dimension.
+	* The situation is often worse if we move to higher dimensions, as the proportion of points around the exterior increases in higher dimension.

 .. note::
 	* With these in mind, a polynomial of smaller order often works best, such as cubic polynomials.